debroglie27/API_Perf_Check_App/README.md

 ```

 ### components.json
+* this component could be any component where response time for test are stored. e.g nginx,django,etc
+* only one such component is enough
-* Need to define a components.json file that will be used by both the client_end_script and server_end_script
+* the components.json file will be used by both the client_end_script and server_end_script
 * e.g. of the components.json is shown below
 ```
 [